Darkside138/DiscordSoundboard/README.md

 #List of banned users.
 Also, comma separated.
 If a user is listed here they will no be able to issues commands to the
 #bot through chat.
 bannedUsers=SomeGuy,SomeotherGuy,ThirdGuy123

+#Set the activity string for the bot.
+If left empty the message will default
+activityString=
 ```

 ## Usage